 Want a short story instead?

-Check them out at http://iwadasn.info
+Check out the collected stories at http://iwadasn.info